maubanel/UE5-CPP-Functions-Templates-Classes/vanilla-functions/README.md

 A function starts with a **return value** type.
 If the function returns nothing the type is `void`.
 In C++, `void` is a keyword that is used to indicate the absence of a type.
 It is used in several different contexts.
 It is important to note that void is not a type qualifier on any value.
 Despite the name, this is semantically similar to an implicit unit type, not a zero or bottom type (which is sometimes confusingly called the "void type").

 Lets now create a function.
 Now we have used functions before `main()` but visual studio runs **main()** by default.
 We can also define a new function before `main()`.
 In this case we defined a new function that returns no value (it is void).
 Next run the game to see what happens.
+Then we have `void Sorry()` a function that returns no value and prints `Sorry!` to console.

 ![alt_text](images/basicFunction.png)